mdn/workflows/README.md

   allo-allo:
     uses: mdn/workflows/.github/workflows/allo-allo.yml@main
     with:
-      with:
       target-repo: "mdn/workflows"
       issue-welcome: |
         It looks like this is your first issue.
 Welcome! 👋 One of the project maintainers will be with you as soon as possible.
 We appreciate your patience.
 To safeguard the health of the project, please take a moment to read our [code of conduct](../blob/main/CODE_OF_CONDUCT.md).
 ```

 #### Comment on first pull request